20+ Best QA (Quality Assurance) Engineer Interview Questions

 Negative testing is a testing technique that makes sure that the system works optimally in the case of any invalid inputs.
 For example, a user may enter invalid data into a text section.
 The application should return with a correct message, rather than a technical message the user will not comprehend.
 Positive testing determines that the system is working correctly and compare expected results with the actual testing results.
 Too often are negative testing scenarios not included in the determined product plan, so it is the duty of the quality assurance engineer to identify those negative scenarios and test for them.

 8. Describe how you would make sure that your particular testing strategy is complete and has adequate coverage.

 I would utilize requirement traceability matrices and test coverage matrices to determine that the test cases have excellent coverage.
-Test coverage matrices help the team to figure out that the test cases are properly satisfying all the test conditions within the requirement traceability matrices.
+Test coverage matrices help the team figure out that the test cases properly satisfy all the test conditions within the requirement traceability matrices.
 Requirement traceability matrices will help the team determined that the conditions are optimal and that all requirements are sufficiently covered.

 9. Describe the software testing life cycle.

-The software testing life cycle is the testing process that has particular steps that need to be executed in a carefully planned sequence to make sure that the product has optimum quality.
-The phases of the software testing life cycle include the requirements phase, the planning phase, the analysis phase, the design phase, the implementation phase, the execution phase, the conclusion phase, and the closure phase.
+The software testing life cycle is the testing process with particular steps that need to be executed in a carefully planned sequence to ensure that the product has optimum quality.
+The software testing life cycle phases include the requirements phase, the planning phase, the analysis phase, the design phase, the implementation phase, the execution phase, the conclusion phase, and the closure phase.